 With an unknown schedule, hyperactivity in children can worsen and create behavior problems preventing the child from being productive.
 Residential treatment centers help children suffering from hyperactivity to increase productivity, grow their social skills, and excel in school.

 Structure and therapeutic support help hyperactivity in children

 RTCs offer a structured, consistent environment with clear expectations and individual attention.
 These attributes greatly benefit children whose hyperactivity prevents them from succeeding in most home and school environments.

 Though temporarily beneficial, there is little evidence that medication can have a long-lasting, affirmative effect on hyperactive children.
 Where as mindfulness, psychotherapy, and structured environment do have significant, positive results that bring comprehensive, deep rooted change.

-At Asheville Academy for Girls, your daughter will be able to focus on her development through a structured day mixed with activities, therapy, and education, all with support from our therapeutic staff.
+At Asheville Academy, your daughter will be able to focus on her development through a structured day mixed with activities, therapy, and education, all with support from our therapeutic staff.
 We also implement a level system designed to offer incentives and rewards for meeting day-to-day challenges.
 As your daughter overcomes daily challenges, she will become more productive in all aspects of her life.

 Academic success is possible!

 Most children who suffer from the effects of hyperactivity struggle academically.
 They are unable to pay attention for long periods of time and get characterized as classroom disturbances.
 In most schools, there is not enough time and too many students to properly assist hyperactive children.